New Super Mario Bros. Wii: Plot

 When Mario, Luigi, Yellow Toad, and Blue Toad are celebrating Princess Peach's birthday in her castle, a large cake appears.
 Bowser Jr. and the Koopalings emerge from the cake and trap Peach inside.
-The cake is loaded onto Bowser's airship, and it takes off, with Mario, Luigi, and the two Toads giving chase.
+The cake is loaded onto Bowser's airship, and it takes off, with Mario, Luigi, and the two Toads giving pursuit.
 The Toads in the castle grant them access to the new items, the Propeller Mushrooms and Penguin Suits.

-After traveling through several worlds fighting the Koopalings, Bowser Jr., and Kamek the Magikoopa, the Mario Bros. and the Toads arrive at Bowser's castle.
-Bowser is defeated but is revived by Kamek, who casts a magical spell that transforms him into a giant.
-Bowser chases after Mario and the others, destroying everything in his path, until Mario finds a large switch and triggers it, causing Bowser to fall through the ground and releasing Peach from her cage.
-Peach and Mario depart from the castle in a hot-air balloon, with Luigi and the Toads following behind.
+After traveling through several worlds fighting the Koopalings, Bowser Jr., and Kamek the Magikoopa, the Mario Bros. and the Toads find Peach on the ship.
+However, Kamek swoops by and takes her to Bowser's Castle.
+Inside, Bowser is defeated but is revived by Kamek, who casts a magical spell that transforms him into a giant.
+Bowser pursues after Mario and the others, destroying everything in his path, until Mario finds a large button and triggers it, causing Bowser to fall through the ground and freeing Peach from her cage.

+Peach and Mario exit from the castle in a hot-air balloon, with Luigi and the Toads following behind.

-The credits are shown as a minigame where the letters in the credits are written on blocks, which can be broken by the playable characters to get coins (all four characters appear, but only the ones controlled by players can get coins).
+At the end of the game, the credits are shown as a minigame where the letters in the credits are written on blocks, which can be broken by the playable characters to get coins (all four characters appear, but only the ones controlled by players can get coins).
 After the credits, Bowser Jr. and the Koopalings help Bowser out of his unstable castle, which falls over.